Pertussis (Whooping Cough)

 - All adults age 19 to 64 years need a one-time whooping cough booster vaccine.

-- If not already vaccinated, pregnant women should receive the booster vaccine late in the second trimester or during the third trimester.
+- If not already vaccinated, pregnant women should receive the booster vaccine late in the second trimester or during the third trimester, during each pregnancy.

 - The whooping cough booster is a combination vaccine with tetanus and diphtheria.
 The vaccine is called Tdap.